renoirb/htmlcsstherightway/_posts/2012-09-28-shorthand-css.md

 ## 4. Font

+A common caveat about fonts is that, like colors, their effect bubbles up until it is redefined in a stronger selector.

+Beware of the original definition then, when needed, use the most precise longhand to do your effect.

+Sometimes it is even better to create a specific sub class (e.g. `bolded`) than being over specific (e.g. `header > nav strong.title {}`, albeit specific, is considered as a VERY BAD practices)

 ### Case 4.1 - Font style, variant, weight, size, height, family is specified

     /* longhand */
     font-style:italic;